rknell/ai-accounting/README.md

 1. Install Dart 3.x and run `dart pub get`.
 2. Export your DeepSeek/OpenAI key: `export DEEPSEEK_API_KEY=sk-...`.
 3. Verify MCP config: `config/mcp_servers.json` should include every server you want to run (accountant requires local file access to `inputs/` and `data/`).
+4. (Optional) Point `AI_ACCOUNTING_COMPANY_FILE` at the unified JSON file you want to use.
+When absent, the tooling will auto-create `data/company_file.json` by migrating the legacy `inputs/` + `data/` resources.

+### Single-file company data
+- `CompanyFileService` now keeps the chart of accounts, general journal, suppliers, rules, and company profile inside a single JSON snapshot (default: `data/company_file.json`).
+- Set `AI_ACCOUNTING_COMPANY_FILE=/path/to/MyCompany.json` to isolate multiple books on the same machine.
+- Existing services (`ChartOfAccountsService`, `GeneralJournalService`, importer scripts) read/write through the unified file first and only fall back to the legacy directories if migration fails.
+- Regenerate or refresh the company file at any time via `dart run bin/migrate_to_company_file.dart`; backups land in `data/backups/` before every save.

 ### Running the categorisation workflow
 ```bash